 Most recently, John and his colleagues have developed a new framework for developing, implementing, and sustaining professional learning communities: PLC+.
 Focusing on sustained change in teacher practice, the PLC+ framework builds capacity within teacher-led teams to maximize student learning.
 The books, PLC+ Better Decisions and Greater Impact by Design, The PLC+ Playbook, Grades K – 12, The PLC+ Activator’s Guide will support this work in schools and classrooms.

 Up next, John and his colleagues are focusing on the process of implementation – taking evidence-based practices and moving them from intention to implementation, potential to impact through a series of on-your-feet-guides around PLCs, Visible Learning, and Visible Teaching.
 In the Fall of 2020, John and his colleagues will release a new book focused on successful implementation that maximizes learning outcomes.

 However, what really sustains John, and his greatest accomplishment is his family.
-John lives in Waynesboro, Virginia with his wife Danielle, a fellow educator, their two children, Tessa and Jackson, and Labrador retrievers, Angel and Forest.
+John lives in Waynesboro, Virginia with his wife Danielle, a fellow educator, their two children, Tessa and Jackson, and Labrador retrievers, Angel, Forest, and Bella.